sdoffen/template-nine/src/content/template-layer-efcore/Template9.Migrations/README.md

 A quickstart guide to using [Entity Framework Core Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) with this project.

+> [!IMPORTANT]
+> When setting up the EF Core project for the first time, be sure to first follow the steps for [setting up migrations](./SETUP.MD) using an external project.
+Otherwise the commands below my fail or produce unexpected results.

 ## Target Database

 The migration commands will target the database specified in the `DatabaseOptions` section of the [`appsettings.Design.json`](../Template9.Design/appsettings.Design.json) file.